olegp/stick/README.md

 Stick is a modular JSGI middleware composition layer and application framework.

-It was originally made for [RingoJS](http://ringojs.org/), but this fork allows it to also run on [Common Node](http://olegp.github.com/common-node/).
+It was originally made for [RingoJS](http://ringojs.org/), but this fork allows it to also run on [Common Node](http://olegp.github.com/common-node/) (a synchronous CommonJS compatibility layer for Node.js using node-fibers).

 ## Overview